An Alternative History of Glasgow : The 20th Century

 He has carved out a long and illustrious career on stage and screen as well as being chief jester to the House of Windsor for a while.

-In music there were many great artists, like Frankie Miller, Maggie Bell, Alex Harvey, Texas, Amy McDonald, Travis, Franz Ferdinand and The Fratellis, even Lulu.
+In music there were many great artists, like Frankie Miller, Maggie Bell, Alex Harvey, Texas, Amy McDonald, Travis, KT Tunstall, The Waterboys, Franz Ferdinand and The Fratellis, even Lulu at a stretch.
 Perhaps the most successful being Simple Minds who stormed the music world with hits such as 'Alive and Kicking', 'Waterfront' and 'Don't You Forget About me' (from the hit Hollywood movie 'The Breakfast Club').

 And for over 20 years the popular TV detective series 'Taggart' enjoyed huge popularity and introduced the term "There's been a murrdurr!" into the lexicon of the English language.

 In 2007 two doctors gave up the Hippocratic Oath and tried to bomb Glasgow Airport.
-These normally intelligent medico-terrorists hadn't checked that their Range Rover would actually fit through the doorway and ended up barbecuing themselves and one got a boot in the chuckies from a baggage handler.
+These normally intelligent medico-terrorists hadn't checked that their Range Rover could actually fit through the doorway and ended up barbecuing themselves.
+For good measure, as opposed to their bad measure, one got a boot in the chuckies from a baggage handler.

 Even worse was to come as in the same year Glasgow won the bid to host the 2014 Commonwealth Games just a year before the banks almost went bust.
-The city could sell a couple of Rembrandts or a Van Gogh to pay for it although we'll keep an eye on the Council Tax for the next few years.
+The city museums could have sold a couple of Rembrandts or a Van Gogh to pay for it.

 ...and in conclusion